 Joe grew up in a traditionally minded Italian-American family in Long Branch, New Jersey, where they call red sauce "gravy."
-On Sundays, his father Alfonso got up early to start the sauce before Mass.
+On Sundays, his father, Alfonso, got up early to start the sauce before Mass.
 Sunday dinner was spaghetti and meatballs.
-Joe hasn't been to Mass in thirty years, but he has always expressed love through cooking—and his meatballs are to die for.
-He's a talented home chef with an eye for R&D: he's worked hard on his father's recipe to achieve just the right tenderness, the perfect amount of sauce saturation.
-Lucia often stands on a stepstool to watch him roll the meat and bread in his hands: she is squeamish about meat (except for bacon) but asks question after question as he works.
+Joe hasn't been to Mass in 30 years, but he has always expressed love through cooking—and his meatballs are to die for.
+He's a talented home chef with an eye for R&D: He's worked hard on his father's recipe to achieve just the right tenderness, the perfect amount of sauce saturation.
+Lucia often stands on a step stool to watch him roll the meat and bread in his hands—she is squeamish about meat (except for bacon), but asks question after question as he works.

 When we started hosting family dinners, then, meatballs were the obvious choice.
 We'd noticed that visiting friends often requested them; they seemed to us too pedestrian for guests, but our friends from other food cultures—Indian, Jewish, West African—adored them.
 So meatballs it was.

-On my thirty-third birthday, I took to Facebook:
+On my 33rd birthday, I took to Facebook:

 So here's what Joe and I have decided to do, in my 33rd year, to make our lives happier: we are instituting a new tradition we call Friday Night Meatballs.
 Starting next Friday, we're cooking up a pot of spaghetti and meatballs every Friday night and sitting down at the dining room table as a family—along with anyone else who'd like to join us.
 Friends, neighbors, relatives, clients, Facebook friends who'd like to hang out in real life, travelers passing through: you are welcome at our table.
 We'll just ask folks to let us know by Thursday night so we know how many meatballs to make.
 You can bring something, but you don't have to.
 Kids, vegetarians, gluten-free types, etc. will all be taken care of.
 The house will be messy.
 There might be card and/or board games.
 There might be good Scotch.
 You might be asked to read picture books.
 You might make new friends.
 We'll just have to find out.
 This is our little attempt to spend more time with our village.
 You're invited.

 In the weeks that followed, we got used to hosting.
 It became less of an ordeal.
 We got more chairs.
-More wine glasses, too.
+More wineglasses, too.
 We began making meatballs ahead of time and freezing them.
-We capped the guest list at ten adults and as many children as can play well together without too much supervision.
+We capped the guest list at 10 adults and as many children as could play well together without too much supervision.
 And we stopped worrying about making everything perfect.
 Our parents and grandparents, we realized, hadn't made a big deal about hosting family dinners; it was just something they did.
 It was normal.
 After a few weeks it started to feel normal for us, too.
 I jettisoned any visions I might have had about cloth napkins and Pinterest crafts and began to relax.